matyash12/unofficial-truckersmp-macos-launcher/README.md

 # Unofficial TruckersMP launcher for MacOs
-This is a way to play TruckersMP on mac's.
+This is a way to play TruckersMP on mac's. (tested on Apple Silicon mac, but should run even on Intel macs)

 ## How to install?